 The main reason to replace an intake filter is when it becomes corroded or damaged.
 However, the filter could be the source of pressure and flow issues if the intake becomes plugged.
 Tell-tale signs of trouble include the following symptoms:

-- The compressor tank takes longer and longer to build air.
+- The compressor tank takes longer and longer to build air pressure.

 - The motor recurrently overheats and trips the thermal cut.